Rural Pharmacy Maintenance Allowance (RPMA)

 the pharmacy proprietor can apply to have their allowance assessed against their previous approval number.
 The pharmacy proprietor must provide evidence of the previous allocated approval number(s) and reasons for the new approval number being issued.

-If a pharmacy has been actively trading with the current section 90 approval number continuously for three to twelve months of the specified assessment period, the pharmacy’s monthly PBS and RPBS claimable processed prescription volume paid by Medicare Australia will be used to calculate an annual prescription volume.
+If a pharmacy has been actively trading with the current section 90 approval number continuously for three to twelve months of the specified assessment period, the pharmacy’s monthly PBS and RPBS claimable processed prescription volume paid by Medicare will be used to calculate an annual prescription volume.
 This allows the RPMA payment to be calculated using the matrix.

 The allowance is revised annually incorporating updated: